apache/ozone/hadoop-hdds/docs/content/integration/_index.md

 -->

 {{<jumbotron>}}
-Many applications can be integrated with Ozone through the the Hadoop compatible ofs interface or the S3 interface.
+Many applications can be integrated with Ozone through the Hadoop-compatible ofs interface or the S3 interface.
 {{</jumbotron>}}